0xmayalabs/maya-cli/book/perf/mbp/README.md

 ## Macbook pro performance

-This performance is measures on Macbook Pro M1,
+This performance is measured on Macbook Pro M1, 16GB RAM.
-16GB RAM.